topo-gps/ios-manual/en/search_address.rst

 Loading single search result
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As an example we now will enter the town ‘Selborne’ in the search box.
+As an example we now will enter the town ‘Alton’ in the search box.
 While typing search results will appear in the
 list below the search box, as you can see below:

 .. figure:: _static/search-address1.png